EOHanlon243/old-website/_posts/2021-11-08-submariner-project.md

   <figcaption align = "center"><i><b>Figure 4 </b> - Design Map Parameters</i></figcaption>
 </figure>

 The next settings I tested were the design map parameters.
-These parameters determined how much specific feature of the world would be generated and to what scale.
+These parameters determined how much specific features of the world would be generated and to what scale.
 Determining a balance between these features was key to creating a useful landscape.
 The elements affected include:

 *Average Altitude – Average Height of terrain and percentage of how much land is above sea level.
-*	Altitude Range – Flatness / Steepness of terrain.
+*	***Altitude Range*** – Flatness / Steepness of terrain.
-*	Scale of features – Height and width of features such as valleys and hills.
+*	***Scale of features*** – Height and width of features such as valleys and hills.
-* Noise Strength – Random fractals and peaks applied to map.
+* ***Noise Strength*** – Random fractals and peaks applied to map.
-*	Noise Shape – Smoothness / Jaggedness of terrain (such as jagged rocks or rolling hills).
+*	***Noise Shape*** – Smoothness / Jaggedness of terrain (*such as jagged rocks or rolling hills*).
-*	Cliffs and Terraces – Number and strength of cliffs/terraces (Edges and flat areas).
+*	***Cliffs and Terraces*** – Number and strength of cliffs/terraces (*Edges and flat areas*).
-*	Erosion – How much fluvial and thermal erosion is applied to erosion.
+*	***Erosion*** – How much fluvial and thermal erosion is applied to erosion.
-* Lakes – How large and how filled lakes would be in your terrain.
+* ***Lakes*** – How large and how filled lakes would be in your terrain.

-After studying the basics of L3DT, it was time to install a trial landscape into Unity.
-When exporting files into Unity, L3DT allows downloading of specific terrain maps.
+After studying the basics of *L3DT*, it was time to install a trial landscape into Unity.
+When exporting files into Unity, *L3DT* allows downloading of specific terrain maps.
 Specifically, the height, normal and texture maps.
 Then, I applied the maps to the terrain object, creating a new landscape within Unity.